Dimension of planar non-conformal attractors with triangular derivative matrices: Introduction

-This paper is devoted to complement the result of Feng and Simon \cite{FengSimon2}.
+This paper is devoted to complementing the result of Feng and Simon \cite{FengSimon2}.
 We also restrict ourselves to functions with lower-triangular derivative matrices and further, we only consider the planar case.
 The Ledrappier-Young formula has been crucial in the development of the self-affine theory and our plan is to use it also here.
 Furthermore, we introduce a variant of the transversality condition which depends on the Ledrappier-Young formula.
-The difference with the already studied lower-diagonal case is that instead of having a common strong stable direction, the maps now have a common weak stable direction.
+The difference with the already studied lower-triangular case is that instead of having a common strong stable direction, the maps now have a common weak stable direction.
 As the projections one has to use in this case come from certain ordinary differential equations and are non-linear, this setting cannot be studied by simply applying the existing methods from self-affine sets.
-Jurga and Lee \cite{JurgaLeeLY} assumed that the lower-triangular derivative matrices have a common strong stable direction, so they were able to use orthogonal projections in their Ledrappier-Young formula.
+For example, Jurga and Lee \cite{JurgaLeeLY} assumed the lower-triangular derivative matrices to have a common strong stable direction, so they were able to use orthogonal projections in their Ledrappier-Young formula.

-In our main result, Theorem \ref{thm:meta}, we prove, by using the weak Ledrappier-Young formula we prove and the transversality condition for the non-linear projections we introduce, that the Hausdorff and Minkowski dimension of the attractor of a general parametrized iterated function system with lower-triangular derivative matrices equal the value given by the sub-additive pressure for almost every choice of parameters.
+In our main result, Theorem \ref{thm:meta}, we prove, by using a weak Ledrappier-Young formula we formulate and a transversality condition for the non-linear projections we introduce, that the Hausdorff and Minkowski dimension of the attractor of a general parametrized iterated function system with lower-triangular derivative matrices equals the value given by the sub-additive pressure for almost every choice of parameters.
 In Theorems \ref{thm:mainex1} and \ref{thm:mainex1b}, we exhibit two concrete classes of non-conformal and non-affine iterated function systems parametrized by their translation vectors for which the main theorem applies.